 With automatic recording, you can record every call made or received by your company's sales reps.
 You have the option to enable recording for both incoming and outgoing calls by area code.

 Enabling and Disabling Automatic Call Recording

-To enable automatic recording for a location, select the checkbox to the left of the area code.
-You can enable area codes for an entire state by clicking the Select All link next to the state name.
+To enable or disable the automatic outgoing call recording for a specific location, select or de-select the checkbox to the left of the area code on the Outgoing tab.

-Enabling Recording while a Call is in Progress
+Enabling Recording While a Call is in Progress

-If you are connected to someone in an area code where automatic recording is not enabled, simply toggle the Rec Off switch in the upper left corner of the Dialer window.
+If you are connected to someone in an area code where automatic recording is not enabled, simply toggle the REC OFF switch in the upper left corner of the Dialer window:

 Two-Party Consent Law States

 All of these states have automatic recording disabled by default on the Manage Recordings tab.
 If another state passes a law requiring two-party consent, be sure to update your recording settings.